 The holding power is truly amazing with this product and can last the entire day!
 You can pretty much bite through any kind of food with this hold without loosening up and getting that squishy feeling at the back of your gums.

 The only thing we have to warn you about is that it contains zinc, which has been a bit of an irrational scare in the industry for years.
-Sure heavy doses of zinc does cause neural damage over time, but you are using such a trace amount that it really shouldn’t matter.
+Sure heavy doses of zinc do cause neural damage over time, but you are using such a trace amount that it really shouldn’t matter.
 Overall, the Fixodent powder has one of the best holds in the industry and that reason alone should convince you to try it.

-Secure Denture Bonding Cream
+2- Secure Denture Bonding Cream

-It has about a 12 hour holding window, which is quite good compared to the competition.
-We like these denture adhesives because they don’t really ooze out like the other paste based products.
+It has about a 12-hour holding window, which is quite good compared to the competition.
+We like these denture adhesives because they don’t really ooze out like the other paste-based products.
 This is because you don’t need to apply much for it to work: just dab it on and smear.

 Soak your dentures in a bowl of water overnight to ensure that all of the paste comes off.
-The selling point of these denture adhesives is that they are non-water soluable.
+The selling point of these denture adhesives is that they are non-water soluble.
 This means it will not dissolve with any food, liquids or saliva.

-This is when most of denture adhesives fail to maintain a hold.
+This is when most of the denture adhesives fail to maintain a hold.
 A tube of this lasts about a few months.
 It is by far the best denture adhesive in paste form.
 Make sure to wait a good 30 minutes after application before eating or drinking.

-Super Poligrip Comfort Seal Denture Adhesive Strips
+3- Super Poligrip Comfort Seal Denture Adhesive Strips

 If you want the best denture adhesive that is in the form of adhesive strips, definitely look into the Super Poligrip strips.
 These strips are strategically designed in a way so that food particles are sealed out.
 The selling point of this product is that it sells more food particles than its competitors.
 This holds to be true even after our series of stringent lab tests.

 You may have to end up cutting up the strips if for some reason it does not fit your dentures.
 However, we view this as a minor inconvenience.
 Also, these strips are zinc free, which has always been a big concern in the industry.

 These denture strips hold up to 12 hours, which is at the top end of the spectrum vs competitors.
-Of course this all depends on how you wear them.
+Of course, this all depends on how you wear them.
 Also, it depends on the amount of food you consume throughout the day.